Opening: Thu, 08.05.2025, 7pm

 Curatorial statement:

-“Leakage, Breaching, Motley Tongues explores ways to practice solidarities at a moment when existing organizational models for liberatory alliance are tested by surging waves of racial capitalism, (post)colonial necropolitics and neoliberal fascism.
-Can we resist liberalism’s desire for solidarity based on empathy and understanding, and instead engage in contradiction, mistranslation, and incomprehension as generative forms to reshape solidarities?
+“Leakage, Breaching, Motley Tongues explores ways to practice solidarities at a moment when existing organizational models for liberatory alliance are tested by surging waves of racial capitalism, (post)colonial necropolitics, and neo-fascism.
+In a world shaken by these forces, liberalism can appear as a refuge—an alternative that promises freedom, equality, and human rights.
+However, from critical perspectives across queer, decolonial, and feminist thought, this promise begins to unravel.
+Liberalism’s language of individual rights and empathy can obscure the systems of violence it quietly sustains: the dispossession at its foundations, the selective inclusion it permits, and the structural inequalities it leaves untouched.
+Can we look beyond the assurance of liberal consensus toward deeper, more radical possibilities for collective alliance?
+Can we resist liberalism’s desire for solidarity based on empathy and understanding, and instead, engage in contradiction, mistranslation, and incomprehension as generative forms to reshape solidarities?
 If so, what politics would emerge?
-The exhibition envisages this movement.
+The exhibition envisions this movement.

-Leakage, Breaching, Motley Tongues draws on Aruna D’Souza’s framing of ’imperfect solidarities,’ which embraces incomprehension as a possibility for politics.
-Alongside Amitav Ghosh and Édouard Glissant, D’Souza asks whether solidarity can emerge on the basis of linguistic and cultural opacity.
-In its less harmful form, a politics of empathy based on emotional identification often falls into homogenizing traps of ’diversity’ and ’inclusivity.’
-At its worst, it can strengthen and whitewash the growth of neo-fascist ideologies.
-Dwelling in incomprehensibility is an alternative that creates the potential to preserve differences and enable solidarity beyond unity.
-It opens up a space for leakage, breaching, and motley tongues – giving way to new relationalities within difference.”
+Leakage, Breaching, Motley Tongues draws on Aruna D’Souza’s framing of ‘imperfect solidarities,’ which embraces incomprehension as a possibility for political alliance.
+While empathy and mutual understanding are often seen as positive traits and foundational elements of solidarity, they can inadvertently become homogenizing forces, tied to ideals of ‘diversity’ and ‘inclusivity’ that overlook deeper, unresolved tensions.
+At its worst, empathy-based solidarity can even bolster neo-fascist ideologies, masking their harmful effects.
+Alongside Amitav Ghosh and Édouard Glissant, D’Souza asks whether solidarity can emerge based on linguistic and cultural opacity.
+Dwelling in incomprehensibility offers an alternative that creates the potential to preserve differences and enable solidarity beyond unity.
+It opens up a space for leakage, breaching, and motley tongues—giving way to new relationalities within difference."

 PhD-in-Practice Program: Leakage, Breaching, Motley Tongues is a cooperation between Kunstraum Niederoesterreich and the PhD-in-Practice program of the Academy of Fine Arts Vienna.